UPDATE: Missing teen found safe : My Grande Prairie Now

 - Advertisement -

-Grande Prairie RCMP is looking for help in finding a 19-year-old man.
-Waylon Engelbert was last seen in the Grande Prairie area on June 11th.
-Investigators believe he could still be in the local area.
+Peace Regional RCMP is looking for help in locating a 14-year-old girl.
+Caelije Threefingers of Red Deer, Alberta was last seen on June 15, 2022, at 3:10 p.m., at the Grimshaw Multiplex.

-Engelbert was last seen wearing a navy and brown plaid jacket, with blue jeans, and white running shoes.
-He is described as Caucasian, standing 5’7″, weighing 150lbs, with blonde hair, and hazel eyes.
+She is described as standing 5’7″, 120 pounds, with medium coloured skin, and was last seen wearing a black hoodie, black pants, and carrying a white backpack with her.

-Anyone with information on Waylon’s whereabouts is urged to contact the Grande Prairie RCMP at 780-830-5701 or Crime Stoppers.
+Anyone with information on her whereabouts is urged to contact Peace Regional RCMP at 780-624-6677.

 - Advertisement -

-Note: UPDATE: Caelije Threefingers has been found safe, as per Peace Regional RCMP.